diva/d2/Configs/README.txt

    as easy as possible.
 The source code of the additional OpenSim addon modules can be found at http://github.com/diva/diva-distribution/

-   The Metaverse Ink services and tools are closed source.
+4) an embedded Web application for user registrations.

-4) preconfiguration for use of MySQL DB backend, ODE physics, and a default world consisting of multiple regions
+5) preconfiguration for use of MySQL DB backend, ODE physics, and a default world consisting of multiple regions

-5) additional content in the Library
+6) additional content in the Library

 Please read LICENSE.txt before using this distribution of OpenSim.